1. Validity for future business transactions – Validity of contrary General Terms and Conditions – Validity for companies only

 - the partial delivery can be used by the customer in the context of the contractually agreed intended use,

 - delivery of the remaining goods is ensured and

 - this causes no extensive additional effort or additional costs to the customer.

 8.2.
 A partial delivery made under these conditions is considered a complete delivery with regard to the agreed delivery date.

 9. Default of acceptance

 10.3.
-Our products must be checked by the user with respect to their specific suitability, particularly prior to use for medical purposes, for food and beverage processing, plant cultivation and similar applications.
+Our products shall be checked by the user with respect to their specific suitability, particularly prior to use for medical purposes, food and beverage processing, plant cultivation and similar applications.
 This applies in particular to natural substances, which are always subject to slight variation in content.
 We therefore cannot assume any liability for any such use.